aaronwalsman/dirt/README.md

 # DIRT: The Distributed Intelligent Replicator Toolkit
 ![Fig1](https://github.com/aaronwalsman/dirt/blob/main/images/fig1.png?raw=true)
+_Simulator Overview: This map contains 1024 × 1024
+grid cells and 10,000 individual agents, which are too small to see when fully zoomed out.
+The inset areas progressively zoom in on one patch of terrain to reveal detail._

 ## Overview
 DIRT is a set of tools for building large dynamic gridworlds.